 , carried by the MBBC.

 - Tuesday Evening Summer Ride: This ride will resume in April 2018.
 "Ramp Up" Skills Development Ride is in its 11th year.
 Starts at the Whatcom Community College northeast parking lot, meet at 5:45 pm, leave at 6pm.
 The speed and route will vary by each group's ride leaders.
 Initially riders will be grouped by ability and average speed.
 Speed groups: 14-16 mph, 16-18 mph, and 18+) Distance 15 to 20 miles.
 Ride focus on skills necessary to ride in groups.
 We will concentrate on safe riding practices, pace-line skills, how to overtake other riders and pass them in a safe manner, and how to deal with traffic.
 Information: Doug Schoonover and Hilary Higgins.
 Approximate Route Map here.

 - Wednesday Group Workout Ride: We are into the winter schedule as of October 2017.
 Trail ride (bring appropriate bike - CX or Mountain) with lights.
 Meet at 5:45 pm, leave at 6pm from the Depot Market parking lot on Railroad Ave, across from Boundary Bay Brewery for a fast road ride in summer months.
 In winter this is a trail ride with lights.
 Road ride splits into fast and very-fast groups for a 20-25 mile ride on various routes.
 Contact: Tim Ryan.

-- Thursday Going Up the County Ride: begins on April 13, 2017.
-The Up-County Ride is in its 5th year, and is a convenient ride for our growing group of club members up in the county: Everson, Nooksack, Deming, Lynden etc. Even if you don't live up-county, all are welcome to join this MBBC ride to explore some county roads you may not yet be familar with.
+- Thursday Going Up the County Ride: This ride will resume in May 2018 The Up-County Ride is in its 5th year, and is a convenient ride for our growing group of club members up in the county: Everson, Nooksack, Deming, Lynden etc. Even if you don't live up-county, all are welcome to join this MBBC ride to explore some county roads you may not yet be familar with.
 16-18 mph pace, 20 miles.
 6pm start.
 New starting location this year: Riverside Park in Everson.
 Information: Rick Jacoby and John Okan.

 Other Weekly Rides